Characterisation of Cosmic Ray Induced Noise Events in AstroSat-CZT Imager: Examination of spatial structures in the data

-A large fraction of the events clustered in DPHstructures occupy regions only a few pixels wide, see Fig. \ref{fig:histogram_of_observed_Npoints}.
-Some of these DPHstructures includes pixels which register counts $4$ or higher in $100$ ms bins.
-Here it is pointed out that in case a DPH shows clustering, only those events in the DPH that are responsible for the same are removed from the data by DPHclean.
-It that has the ability to identify them, and in the presence of such clustered events even during bright GRBs, the algorithm selectively picks out only the events in the cluster and removes them, instead of the GRB photons.
+A large fraction of the events clustered in DPHstructures occupy regions only a few pixels wide.
+A histogram of DPHstructures with respect to the number of pixels or points ($\N$) in them (for an observation lasting for an orbit) is shown in Fig. \ref{fig:histogram_of_observed_Npoints}.
+Some of these DPHstructures include pixels which register counts $4$ or higher in $100$ ms bins.
+Note that in case a DPH shows clustering, only those events in the DPH that are responsible for the clusters are removed from the data by DPHclean.
+The algorithm thus has the ability to identify the clusters, and even during bright GRBs algorithm selectively picks out only the events in the cluster and removes them, without affecting the GRB photons.
 The advantage of such selective identification is evident.
-It is noticed that running this algorithm on \emph{all} DPHs made from a given set of data reduces the noise significantly more than selectively running it on (say $5$-$sigma$) outliers in the lightcurve.
-To highlight the case that randomly distributed GRB photons are left unharmed by DPHclean, Fig. \ref{fig:GRB_zoom} compares the lightcurve binned at $t_{look} = 100$ ms before and after implementing this step.

-In Fig. \ref{fig:lightcurve_comparison_of_bunches_and_DPHstructures} are plotted the lightcurves of bunches and DPHstructures, both binned at $100$ s intervals for a full orbit data.
-The overall rise towards the end of the orbit as the satellite enters the South Atlantic Anomaly (SAA) is clear for bunches, whereas for DPHstructures, it is only marginal.
-However, this similarity points to the origin of both kinds of events in charged particles.
-The quadrant-averaged orbit-averaged rate of DPHstructures is $0.245 \ps$.
+It is noticed that running this algorithm on \emph{all} DPHs made from a given set of data reduces the noise significantly more than selectively running it on (say $5$-$\sigma$) outliers in the light curve.
+We have examined the light curves of bunches and DPHstructures and we see an overall rising trend, in both the light curves, when the satellite enters the South Atlantic Anomaly (SAA).
+This similarity points to the origin of both kinds of events in charged particles.
+The quadrant-averaged orbit-averaged rate of DPHstructures is $0.25 \ps$.

-We have investigated any possible temporal correlation of bunches with DPHstructures, to understand whether DPHstructures could be caused by heavy bunches.
-In Fig. \ref{fig:correlation_between_bunches_and_DPHstructures} is shown the histogram of the difference between the start-time of a DPHstructure with the end-time of the bunch that just precedes it.
-No causality is found at time intervals less than $1$ ms. That is, bunches and individual DPHs are statistically independent events.